KILTprotocol/spec-ext-credential-api/readme.md

 | direction | `extension <-> dApp` |
 | message_type | `'error'` |

-Error messages signal the unintentional programming errors which happened during the processing of the incoming messages or when constructing a response message.
+Error messages signal unintentional programming errors which happened during the processing of the incoming messages or when constructing a response message.

 If an error has happened while setting up the communication session, the session SHOULD be aborted or restarted.